-There is evidence that the read-across substance tellurium is transferred to milk by detection of the typical garlic odour generated by the tellurium metabolite dimethyl telluride in pups.
+There is evidence that tellurium is transferred to milk by detection of the typical garlic odour generated by the tellurium metabolite dimethyl telluride in pups.
 No studies with analytical detection of tellurium or tellurium dioxide in breast milk are available.